TurtIeSocks/The-Count/README.md

 ## Description

 Pokemon GO community "The Count" Generator.
+This tool is used to calculate every possible IV combination for every single Pokemon that matches a specified Combat Power (CP).

 ## Demo